lukaskubanek/LoremIpsum/README.md

 `LoremIpsum` is a simple lorem ipsum generator for iOS and Mac OS X apps.
 It supports generating text in different formats (words, sentences, paragraphs, names, URLs etc.) and creating placeholder images for both platforms.

-`LoremIpsum` was inspired by a great static site generator [Middleman](http://github.com/middleman/middleman) and its lorem ipsum feature.
+`LoremIpsum` was inspired by a great static site generator [Middleman](http://github.com/middleman/middleman).
+Its [lorem ipsum feature](https://github.com/middleman/middleman/blob/37e22c040ebcabed0ac3d8bce85aa085177d012a/middleman-core/lib/middleman-more/extensions/lorem.rb) was also a data source for this project.

 ## Installation

-`LoremIpsum` can be integrated into your Xcode project using CocoaPods by putting following line into your `Podfile`:
+`LoremIpsum` can be integrated into your Xcode project using CocoaPods by putting following line into your `Podfile` and running `pod install`:

 ```ruby
 pod 'LoremIpsum', '~> 0.1'